tpatterson1996/lcc-metadata-manual/README.md

-# Using MDEditor for LCCs' ScienceBase Metadata Manual
+# Using MDEditor for LCCs' Metadata Records Manual

 ## **Overview**